Irreversible 2-conversion set in graphs of bounded degree: Irreversible 3-conversion set in toroidal grids

 We distinguish several cases depending on $a$ and $b$.
 They are depicted in Figure~\ref{fig:torc} and their description follows.

-\begin{description} \item[(A) {\boldmath $a = 0, b = 0$}] We do not add anything now.
+\begin{description} \item[(A) {\boldmath $a = 0, b = 0$.}] We do not add anything now.

-\item[(B) {\boldmath $a = 0, b = 2$}] We tile the rectangle $3k \times 2$ with \btd.
+\item[(B) {\boldmath $a = 0, b = 2$.}] We tile the rectangle $3k \times 2$ with \btd.

-\item[(C) {\boldmath $a = 0, b = 4$}] We tile the rectangle $3k \times 4$ with \btc.
+\item[(C) {\boldmath $a = 0, b = 4$.}] We tile the rectangle $3k \times 4$ with \btc.

-\item[(D) {\boldmath $a = 2, b = 2$}] We tile the rectangle $3k \times 2$ with \btd, the rectangle $2 \times 3l$ with \bdt{} and place \bddw{} at $[3k,3l]$.
+\item[(D) {\boldmath $a = 2, b = 2$.}] We tile the rectangle $3k \times 2$ with \btd, the rectangle $2 \times 3l$ with \bdt{} and place \bddw{} at $[3k,3l]$.

-\item[(E) {\boldmath $a = 2, b = 4$}] We tile the rectangle $3k \times 4$ with \btc, the rectangle $2 \times 3l$ with \bdt{} and place \bdcw{} at $[3k,3l]$.
+\item[(E) {\boldmath $a = 2, b = 4$.}] We tile the rectangle $3k \times 4$ with \btc, the rectangle $2 \times 3l$ with \bdt{} and place \bdcw{} at $[3k,3l]$.

-\item[(F) {\boldmath $a = 4, b = 4$}] We tile the rectangle $3k \times 4$ with \btc, the rectangle $4 \times 3l$ with \bct{} and place \bccw{} at $[3k,3l]$. \end{description}
+\item[(F) {\boldmath $a = 4, b = 4$.}] We tile the rectangle $3k \times 4$ with \btc, the rectangle $4 \times 3l$ with \bct{} and place \bccw{} at $[3k,3l]$. \end{description}

 The construction is finished for cases (D), (E) and (F).
 Cases (A), (B) and (C) require an extra black square.
-We place it at [0,0] or [1,1].
-It is colored grey in Figure~\ref{fig:torc}.
+We place it at $[0,0]$ if $g=1$ and at $[1,1]$ otherwise.
+It is colored gray in Figure~\ref{fig:torc}.